Looking Beyond IoCs: Automatically Extracting Attack Patterns from External CTI: System Design

-Here \textit{[CLS]} is the special start of sequence token for the BERT model.
-We take the hidden layer representation for the start position of both entities and concatenate them to generate the final vector embedding.
-We pass the embedding vector through a couple of fully connected layers to predict the relation type between the pair of entities.
-Once the triples are generated from the large corpus, the threat intelligence knowledge graph is generated similarly to the hand-created triple dataset.
-The knowledge graph is now ready for querying.
+\textit{[CLS]} is the unique start of sequence token for the BERT model.
+We concatenate the hidden layer representation for the start position of both entities and generate the final vector embedding.
+We pass the vector through a couple of fully connected layers to predict the relation type between the entities.
+Once the triples are generated from the large corpus, the threat intelligence knowledge graph is ready for querying.